Taliban killings in Pakistani city may be part of pattern

 “Many are in the drug trade, others are arms smugglers.
 It could be a matter of revenge.
 It’s not clear who killed them or why,” he said.

-Additional reporting Mirwais Harooni in Kabul, Jibran Ahmad in Peshawar and Katharine Houreld in Islamabad; Editing by Raju Gopalakrishnan
+Additional reporting by Dylan Welch and Mirwais Harooni in Kabul, Jibran Ahmad in Peshawar, Gul Yousufzai in Quetta and Katharine Houreld in Islamabad; Editing by Raju Gopalakrishnan